-All I know is that it took me way too long to read that 538 pages of golden knowledge that was hidden within the pages through the words that connected to a sentence that when combined with other sentences, formed these paragraphs, these paragraphs were sequential, page after page to create these incredible things called chapters, and after eight months I finished what is called a book.
+All I know is that it took me way too long to read that 538 pages of golden knowledge that was hidden within the pages through the words that connected to a sentence that, when combined with other penalties, formed these paragraphs, these paragraphs were sequential, page after page to create these incredible things called chapters, and after eight months I finished what is called a book.

 Every word has meaning; each sentence describes the meaning; each paragraph tells a story.

 It inspired me to read another book after that, and I found more books I was interested in.

 Before I knew it, I could easily read and retain!